openbridge/ob_hacky_slack/README.md

 Why is it called Hacky Slack?
 First, this reflects my "hacking" something together that accomplished my goals.
 Second, I played a ton of Hacky Sack (https://en.wikipedia.org/wiki/Hacky_Sack) when I was a teenager.

 # Overview
 There are two goal of Hacky Slack.
-The first was to was to create a generic shell client for the Slack messaging API.
+The first was to was to create a generic Slack shell script for the messaging API.
 The second was to take advantage of the Slack messaging interface to allow applications, like Monit, to style its events.
 In support of both goals Hacky Slack offers customizations for external applications, like Monit, via external config files (See the Monit example).

 Also, in support of having more compelling Slack messages, a small collection of icons were created.
 The icons are meant to provide visual cues to the user so they can more easily identify the context of a message they received in Slack.